epylkkan/devops-with-kubernetes_hy2021/part3/3.03/README.md

 See, the pictures

+Deploy to the namespace "main"

 Cluster initialization:

 See, the exercise 3.01

-$ kubectl create namespace todo
+$ kubectl create namespace main

 $ kubectl get nodes --output wide